-Cranfill Sumner & Hartzog LLP (CSH Law), one of the largest law firms in North Carolina with more than 100 attorneys serving clients across the state, names three new partners with diverse litigation experience: Ginger Hunsucker, Todd King, and Jennifer Welch.
+Cranfill Sumner & Hartzog LLP (Cranfill Sumner), one of the largest law firms in North Carolina with more than 100 attorneys serving clients across the state, names three new partners with diverse litigation experience: Ginger Hunsucker, Todd King, and Jennifer Welch.
 Both Hunsucker and Welch will be operating out of the firm’s Raleigh office, and King out of the Charlotte office.

-“These three attorneys are truly indicative of the type of diverse experience clients have come to expect from our firm,” said Dan Hartzog, CSH Law managing partner.
+“These three attorneys are truly indicative of the type of diverse experience clients have come to expect from our firm,” said Dan Hartzog, Cranfill Sumner managing partner.
 “We are proud of the abilities they currently bring to the table, and we know they will perform beyond expectations as partners moving forward.”

 Since graduating from law school at the University of North Carolina at Chapel Hill in 2003, Ginger Hunsucker has been practicing defense litigation at CSH with significant experience in medical malpractice and professional negligence.
 During her career at CSH, Hunsucker has worked on a wide range of defense cases involving everything from private practices and hospitals to nursing care facilities.
 Her experience also includes defending “Woodson” claims, and handling litigation in the areas of environmental law, errors and omissions, automobile cases, and commercial law.